Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Chemo-dynamical properties of Sextans

-One could assume that the oldest and most metal-poor stars form everywhere in the systems; the enriched gas cools and sinks in the inner regions while part of it is expelled from the outskirts due to the lower potential; eventually, more metal-rich stars form only in the inner regions \citep[e.g.][]{Zhang12, Hidalgo13,BenitezLlambay16,Revaz18}.
+In relation to the formation of radial metallicity gradients, one could assume that the oldest and most metal-poor stars form everywhere in the systems; the enriched gas cools and sinks in the inner regions while part of it is expelled from the outskirts due to the lower potential; eventually, metal-rich stars form only in the inner regions \citep[e.g.][]{Zhang12, Hidalgo13,BenitezLlambay16,Revaz18}.
 This mechanism, called ``outside-in'' formation, is commonly observed among various Local Group dwarf galaxies \citep[e.g.][]{Battaglia11,Walker11,Vitali22,Tolstoy23,Sestito23scl,Sestito23Umi,Sestito24Sgr2,Arroyo-Polonio25,DESIdraco}.
-In summary, Figures~\ref{Fig:sextans}~and~\ref{Fig:disp_vel} show a more metal-rich and kinematically colder population confined in the inner regions and a hotter, dispersed, more metal-poor one in the outskirts.
+In addition, the recurrent star formation feedback might also push outwardly the oldest and most metal-poor stars from the centre.
+These will be investigated in our future work with our simulations.

-In the outskirts ($r_h>3$), our sample confirmed by DESI in this paper shows a metallicity floor where the metallicity becomes constant at [Fe/H] $-2.6$.
-This could be caused by a star-formation criterion that required the formation of low-mass stars, or by capturing of these stars formed externally.
+In summary, Figures~\ref{Fig:sextans}~and~\ref{Fig:disp_vel} show a metal-rich and kinematically colder population confined in the inner regions and a hotter, dispersed, more metal-poor one in the outskirts.
 The best way to distinguish these scenarios would be to derive detailed elemental abundances of stars.